jsplink/tntjs/README.md

     dataserve.serveObject('***objectName***<numberID>*** }');

 ## Disclaimer
-Having been gutted out of a project w/ lots of sloc less than a week ago, this is merely a conceptual (not a working) model of TNTjs: down-right simple and glad for it.
+Having been gutted out of a project w/ lots of sloc less than a week ago, this is merely a beginning for tntjs: down-right simple and glad for it.

-Some of these components have already been refactored / updated, updates which are not apart of my daily or weekly workflow as of right now.
-Expect tests and a how-to sometime in the near future.
+Please add issues instead of contributing.
+Chances are good I've already implemented a solution but haven't updated this repository.

 ## License
 The MIT License (MIT)